Welcome from the Director

 Imagine a coffee farm worker in Tanzania making tough budget choices between maize, beans, onions, salt, sugar, greens, dried fish and eggs to feed several biological and adopted children, who are not growing as fast as they should be.
 Meanwhile, two talkative high-school kids at a coffee shop in Canada debate whether adding cream to their already sweet hot chocolates will boost their protein or calcium intakes?

 Finally, you’re a family physician starting your day scanning the radio — or your Facebook feed — for some uplifting story, and tune out at yet another nutritional news finding, apparently refuting an earlier one.
 (Fat is bad, but sometimes it’s good…)

 While the quality of health care has advanced on so many levels, we still have big gaps to fill in research, knowledge, education and equity when it comes to kids’ nutrition.
 And yet, our food is fundamental to our health.

-This is why the Centre for Child Nutrition & Health brings together world-leading researchers and educators in U of T’s departments of Nutritional Sciences, Paediatrics and Family and Community Medicine, government agencies, community groups and other partners to transform the way we feed our children.
-The Centre has already taken important initiatives to improve nutritional knowledge and literacy — through more exposure to nutrition in medical school, community-based and international research collaborations focused on childhood nutrition, and engaging whiteboard videos that help put nutrition knowledge into context.
+This is why the Joannah & Brian Lawson Centre for Child Nutrition brings together world-leading researchers and educators in U of T’s departments of Nutritional Sciences, Paediatrics and Family and Community Medicine, government agencies, community groups and other partners to transform the way we feed our children.
+The Lawson Centre has already taken important initiatives to improve nutritional knowledge and literacy — through more exposure to nutrition in medical school, community-based and international research collaborations focused on childhood nutrition, and engaging whiteboard videos that help put nutrition knowledge into context.